IPA.CONF(5) IPA.CONF(5)

 When threshold's counter is below than the value of the threshold

-The same for y and z counters.
+same happens for y and z counters.

-this parameter is -:-:-.
+type.
+The default value of this parameter is -:-:-.

 Example: